ruslanguns/dotfiles/ansible/README.md

 ## Usage

 All tasks are executed via the `Justfile` located in this directory.
-The primary argument is `HOSTS`, which should be a comma-separated list of SSH targets (e.g., `user@host1,user@host2`).
+The primary argument is `HOSTS`, which should be a comma-separated list of hostnames or IP addresses (e.g., `192.168.1.10,server2,10.0.0.5`).
+The remote user can be specified with the `USER` parameter, which defaults to `rus` for most commands.

 The following examples demonstrate how to deploy the currently available roles.